 *Please ensure all items of clothing are clearly labelled with your name.

-*This term P.E. will be every Tuesday.
+*This term P.E. will be every THURSDAY AFTERNOON

 * Children will need to bring a healthy snack each day for break times.